Steel's Programme: Evidential Framework, the Core and Ultimate-L: The Evidential Framework of

 The main upshot of Conjecture \ref{Con1} is that, since all theories $\mathsf{ZFC}$+LCA considered so far are arranged in a well-ordered scale of consistency strengths,\footnote{Pending open questions about comparability or equivalence of the consistency of certain large-cardinal notions (e.g., the equiconsistency of \textit{supercompact} and \textit{strongly compact cardinals}), which presumably will eventually be resolved.} then also all natural theories are.
 Thus, the `invisible web' binding together all natural theories is, finally, cast into sharp relief by the proof-theoretic connections among all LCAs.

-The next step consists in exploiting the fact that, using LCs, one is able to construct models, in particular \textit{set-forcing extensions} and \textit{inner models}, which satisfy any natural theory.
+The next step is to exploit the fact that, using LCs, one is able to construct models, in particular \textit{set-forcing extensions} and \textit{inner models}, which satisfy any natural theory.
 Using this fact, and Conjecture \ref{Con1}, Steel is, therefore, able to formulate, in full, the main meta-theoretic constraint presiding over his `multiverse' (bullet point (2.) above):

-\textbf{Meta-Theoretic Constraint}. $\mathsf{MV}$'s worlds are just those models of $\mathsf{ZFC}$+LCA which are needed to link all natural theories extending $\mathsf{ZFC}$.
+\textbf{Meta-Theoretic Constraint}. $\mathsf{MV}$'s worlds are just those models of $\mathsf{ZFC}$+LCA which are needed to incorporate all natural theories extending $\mathsf{ZFC}$.

 Finally, since inner models may well be defined inside forcing extensions, what we just need to characterise worlds are LCs and forcing: the $\mathsf{MV}$ axioms reflect this state of affairs, by quantifying over set-forcing extensions (and their grounds) with LCs.